mlcommons/ck/docs/tutorials/scc23-mlperf-inference-bert.md

 ```

-Note that QPS is very low because we use an unoptimized reference implementation of this benchmark on CPU.
+Note that the MLPerf BERT inference throughput (samples per second) is very low because we use an unoptimized reference implementation of this benchmark on CPU.